yi-miao/Drone-Control-Simulation-with-Pygame/README.md

 Features:
 1. 2 joystick controls for flight yaw, throttle, roll and pitch
-2. 2D display with different drone postures
+2. 2x2D display with different drone postures
 3. drone icons with transparent background
-4. overlay background of beautiful Niagara Falls
+4. overlay background of the Niagara Falls
 5. continuous speed control with 10 gears
 6. quick reset with one button click
 7. simple program with only 100 lines of code